Estimating the drivers of urban economic complexity and their connection to economic performance: Materials and methods

+Our estimates of complexity (for industries, cities, and individuals) stand for parameters in our mathematical model.
+In this section, we show how to estimate these three drivers of complexity using estimated fixed effects in a regression.

-Let us assume we have an estimate of the probability in Eq.~\eqref{epercapita}, $\widehat{p}_{i,c,f}$.
+Assume, for now, we know the value of the probability in Eq.~(\ref{epercapita}), ${p}_{i,c,f}$.
 Equating such estimate to the proposed functional form, and taking negative logarithms twice, yields

-where $\varepsilon_{i,c,f}$ is the error one would try to minimize in the estimation of the parameters on the right-hand side.
-Equation~\eqref{eq_fefullmodel} shows how net complexity is decomposed linearly into its main components.
-With an estimate of the probability on the left-hand side, $\widehat{p}_{i,c,f}$, we can regress it against three \emph{additive} fixed-level effects from the phenomena, the individual, and the city.
+Equation~(\ref{eq_fefullmodel}) shows how net complexity is decomposed linearly into its main components.
+To estimate the value of the economic complexity variables in our model, Eq.~(\ref{eq_fefullmodel}) implies we can regress $-\ln\left(-\ln\left({p}_{i,c,f}\right)\right)$ against three \emph{additive} fixed-level effects corresponding to the activity, the individual, and the city.

+The regression method we propose, however, has some limitations in practice.
+As it is typically the case, microdata at the individual level is often difficult to obtain, which makes ${p}_{i,c,f}$ difficult to estimate.
+When the only information available is aggregate counts of employment per industry and city, we cannot estimate the probability on the left-hand side of Eq.~(\ref{eq_fefullmodel}) at the level of each individual, and therefore we cannot include an individual-fixed effect on the right-hand side.